eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/dsperf_tool.rst

 preventing communication.

 |var-project| automatically selects the most available network interface.
 This behavior can be overridden by changing the configuration file.
-For further information, refer to the section :ref:`test your installation
-<test_your_installation>`.